-- b) Grant Anticipation Notes (GANs) are short-term notes that are repaid with the proceeds of State or Federal grants of any type.
-The Transportation Authority shall generally issue GANs only when there is no other viable source of funding for the project. - c) Sales Tax and Revenue Anticipation Notes shall be issued only to meet sales tax revenue cash flow needs consistent with a finding by bond counsel that the sizing of the issue fully conforms to Federal tax requirements and limitations for tax-exempt borrowings. - d) Letters or Lines of Credit shall be considered as an alternative to or credit support for other short-term borrowing options.
-The Transportation Authority presently has a \$12540 million revolving credit facility.
+- c) Sales Tax and Revenue Anticipation Notes shall be issued only to meet sales tax revenue cash flow needs consistent with a finding by bond counsel that the sizing of the issue fully conforms to Federal tax requirements and limitations for tax-exempt borrowings. - d) Letters or Lines of Credit shall be considered as an alternative to or credit support for other short-term borrowing options.
+The Transportation Authority presently has a \$125 million revolving credit facility.
 Amounts can be repaid and reborrowed under the revolving credit facility or another letter or line of credit without further Board action.
 The average amortization of amounts drawn under the revolving credit facility, letter or line of credit may not exceed 120% of the weighted average useful life of the project being financed or refinanced if the borrowing is intended to be federally tax-exempt and the borrowing must be fully repaid by the earlier of the following: (a) the sunset date of the current Expenditure Plan and (b) forty (40) years from the date of issuance.
 The repayment of loans under a revolving credit facility or other letter or line of credit is often facilitated by the issuance of long-term bonds or the repaying of principal from cash on hand.
 If proceeds of long-term bonds are used to repay loans under the revolving credit facility or other letter or line of credit, the amortization and the repayment of the long-term bonds must satisfy the limits set forth above. - e) Grant Anticipation Revenue Vehicle Financing (GARVEE) are bonds issued by the State and enable entities to fund transportation projects that are secured by certain federal grants.
 The Transportation Authority may consider the issuance of GARVEEs to meet cash flow shortfalls of grant revenues.